North Allegheny School Board Overturns Superintendent's Mask Mandate

 “I believe that if you give parents choice, you are allowing a select group of parents to decide to hurt other children by transmitting a deadly virus to other kids,” said pro-mask parent Lynne Williams.

 “What is best for my child may not be best for your child and vice versa.
-So as parents, we should have the choice to decide what is best for our kids,” said Rumpler.
+So as parents, we should have the freedom to make the choices that are best for our kids,” said Judy Rumpler.

-The North Allegheny school board overturned the superintendent’s order, and the district put out a statement saying that when school starts on Monday, the choice will be up to the individual parent.READ MORE: Man Shot Multiple Times In Clairton On Halcomb Avenue
+The North Allegheny school board overturned the superintendent’s order, and the district put out a statement saying that when school starts on Monday, the choice will be up to the individual parent.READ MORE: Shuman Juvenile Detention Facility’s Provisional License Being Revoked

 “Very happy.
 Definitely, it should be a choice of the parents not of the school,” said Heidi Lyon from Wexford.